 Rev. Fr.
 Fares Hattar

-The second collection this Sunday, August 28th will be our monthly collection to help with our Church Property Insurance.
+The second collection this Sunday, September 25 will be the monthly Collection to help with our Church Property Insurance.

 Msgr.
 Corrigan’s Book on the History of our Parish: Is on sale in the rectory Monday to Friday and Saturday and Sunday after the Masses.
 The cost of the book is $30.00 as a Donation to the Church.
 If you would like it mailed to you there is an additional $5.00 fee for the postage.